Toilet troubleshooting isn’t as difficult as you might think, especially with these six helpful hints for solving the most common toilet problems.

 6. BONUS: Toilet Leaks Where Seated

-The above are all common problems found within the toilet tank.
+The above are all common problems you can find within the toilet tank.
 This bonus for troubleshooting toilets is found below, where the bottom edge of your toilet meets the floor.

 How to Replace a Toilet Wax Ring